imesh/kubernetes-tutorials/create-file-configmap/README.md

-# Create a ConfigMap for Updating Server Configurations
+# Create a ConfigMap using Files

-This tutorial guides you on creating a ConfigMap for updating configurations of Apache Tomcat.
+This tutorial guides you creating a ConfigMap based on files and exposing them to a Pod using volume mounts.

 ## How to Run